-4. Sustainability Concerns
+4. It Has Sustainability Concerns

 Human activity can affect the sustainability of geothermal energy.
 Studies show that without careful management of geothermal reservoirs, they can become depleted.
 In such cases, geothermal power plants would become useless until the reservoir recovers.

 Advancements in technology are helping to make sustainability concerns less of an issue.
 Nowadays, after geothermal fluids have been used, they can be injected back to their source.
-As a result of this, there is less chance of a geothermal well becoming depleted.
+As a result of this, there is less chance of a geothermal well being depleted.

-5. Seismic Instability
+5. It Could Be a Cause of Seismic Instability

 There is evidence to suggest that geothermal installations have caused earth tremors in various parts of the world.
 Although often minor, this seismic activity can lead to building damage, injuries, and death.

-So there we have the pros and cons of geothermal energy.
-On the plus side, it is renewable, sustainable, environmentally friendly and cost-effective.
+On the plus side, it’s both renewable and sustainable.
+It’s environmentally friendly and cost-effective.
 It also has the advantage of being able to provide a constant power supply, unlike solar or wind.

 We hope you found this article useful.
-If you are interested in comparing the pros and cons of other renewable energy sources then you might want to read our articles covering solar energy pros and cons and wind energy pros and cons.
+Interested in comparing the pros and cons of other renewable energy sources?
+If so, you might want to read the following articles: